11 Types of Entrepreneurs

 Those who look for an idea someone else has already had so that they can then create their own business based on this model.
 Franchise operation or chain stores are a form of this approach.

-5. Economy of Scales Exploiters
+5. The Economy of Scales Exploiters

-Those who benefit from a large volume of sales by offering discount prices and operating with very low overhead.
+These types of entrepreneurs are those who benefit from a large volume of sales by offering discount prices and operating with very low overhead.

 6. Acquirers